pnp/sp-dev-fx-webparts/samples/angular2-prototype/README.md

 We are trying to find better solutions to this problem.
 Specially, how to avoid creating a separate NgModule for each web part.

 ### Adding functionality

 To add functionality to this web part prototype the main file to edit is `TodoWebPart.ts`, here there are comments to help you alter the prototype.

 ### Web part concepts

 The web part displays a title, button to add to dos and a button to print the to do items to the console.
 This web part illustrates the following concepts on top of the SharePoint Framework:

 - Changing a property (the title) of a web part using the PropertyPane
 - Manipulating properties in the Angular2 component class and saving to web part’s property bag

+## Support

+We do not support samples, but we do use GitHub to track issues and constantly want to improve these samples.

+If you encounter any issues while using this sample, [create a new issue](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=bug-report.yml&sample=angular2-prototype=@dgaeta&title=angular-todo%20-%20).

+For questions regarding this sample, [create a new question](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=question.yml&sample=angular2-prototype=@dgaeta&title=angular-todo%20-%20).

+Finally, if you have an idea for improvement, [make a suggestion](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=suggestion.yml&sample=angular2-prototype=@dgaeta&title=angular-todo%20-%20).

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/angular2-prototype" />